China makes big show of Bo trial, but it's still just theatre

 “Looks like he’ll only be sentenced to 3-5 years in the end.
 Great happiness,” wrote another.

-On Thursday, the number of people following the court’s microblog feed jumped from 40,000 early morning to 2 million in the late afternoon.
+On Thursday, the number of people following the court’s microblog feed jumped from 40,000 early morning to more than 250,000 in the late afternoon.

 “This is the most difficult case since the trial of the Gang of Four and Chinese society has profoundly changed over the three decades,” said Cheng Li, a senior fellow at the Brookings Institution in Washington.
 “You can’t have a completely secret trial.”